pipphxntom/Aeonark/replit.md

   - Added logo to cart page header in top-left navigation area
   - Enhanced error handling in API client with proper JSON parsing
   - Improved authentication flow with better error messages and debugging
+- July 09, 2025.
+Complete Supabase Authentication Migration:
+  - Migrated from Replit Agent to Replit environment successfully
+  - Replaced custom OTP system with Supabase auth.signInWithOtp
+  - Built enhanced authentication flow with email-check logic for signup vs login
+  - Updated database schema to use UUID-based user IDs for Supabase compatibility
+  - Created NewAuthPage with improved mobile-responsive design and flow detection
+  - Enhanced authentication determines signup vs login automatically based on email existence
+  - Added proper session management using Supabase sessions and JWT tokens
+  - Updated OnboardingPage and CartPage to use new auth system
+  - Fixed all DOM nesting warnings and improved error handling
+  - OTP emails now work for all email addresses, not just aeonark.lab@gmail.com
 ```

 ## User Preferences